AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

 Deferred execution: A deferred execution is the execution of a sequence of statements when leaving a local scope, which can either be a block or a subprogram.
 It can be compared to the Finalize call of a controlled_type, but allows more fine-grained control over what will be executed when.
+It is also agnostic to the occurrence of exceptions raised within the scope.

 Example: